Horn of Africa.. (Eritrea, Somaliland, Djibouti and Eastern Ethiopia)

 Harar – Lake Abbe (Djibouti)

 Drive to Lake Abbe, on the border between Djibouti and Ethiopia.
 The Awash River in Ethiopia crosses the Great Rift Valley and flows for a total distance of 1,200kms to the lake.
 This area is home to many species of water birds including the Greater and Lesser Flamingoes.
 There are also hot springs and strange lava chimney formations to be seen.
-Overnight at a simple Afar house type accommodation.
+Overnight at Gazebo tents.
 (B,L,D)

 Saturday, Feb 01